 Furthermore, foreign court judgments are not enforceable in Thailand but can be used as supporting evidence.
 Arbitration, both local and abroad, as a means of dispute resolution is an alternative acceptable under Thai law.
 Foreign arbitral awards are recognized and enforced in Thailand if they are governed by a convention, treaty, or international agreement to which Thailand is a party, and to the extent that Thailand is committed to be bound.
 Thailand is a party to both the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards 1958 and the Geneva Convention on the Execution of Foreign Arbitral Awards 1927.
-Foreign arbitral awards do not require reiteration in Thailand to execute such awards, even though there is a required enforcement mechanism to comply with.
+Foreign arbitral awards are required to comply with the enforcement mechanism set out by the Arbitration Act B.E.
+2540.